Here is how you can ensure a child’s sense of dignity, self esteem, cultural identity and belief in their future:

 For instance, Sabina (*Name changed for privacy) is a 6th grader who lives in such a remote indigenous community that it takes her 4½ hours each day to hike to school and return home.
 When she arrived at Kusi Kawsay last year, she was behind in all her subjects, her handwriting was barely legible and she covered her face and giggled from embarrassment when speaking in public.
 But one of our inspired teachers organized a field trip for Sabina to share her wealth of traditional knowledge about Andean plants and their healing potentials.
 And in the everyday magic that happens at Kusi Kawsay, Andean culture and wisdom were honored and celebrated, along with the unique talents of each student.
 Sabina’s classmates were impressed and Sabina’s sense of self worth and confidence increased.
 In a short time at Kusi Kawsay, the “real” Sabina is emerging.
 She has caught up 2 grade levels, writes creative compositions in beautiful handwriting, and has gained so much confidence that she recently demonstrated a model of a pulley in her physics exposition without any sign of nervousness, and speaks to visitors in basic English.
 Because of her playful and vibrant personality, she has a wonderful community of friends and is treated with respect by her peers.

-90% of our students come from families with so little income, that they can’t even afford our sliding scale tuition fee of $7-$20 per month.
+We receive no government funding and our sliding scale tuition fees amount to only 20% of our operating budget.
 Your donation of $1,850 not only supports a Kusi Kawsay student for one year, it provides an entire support system to a community; for the student and their family.

 Kusi Kawsay offers:

 - A holistic, developmental and hands on approach to learning and curriculum based on Waldorf pedagogy of “head, heart and hands” to create a love of learning, creativity and academia excellence.